tonymillion/TMDiskCache/README.md

 A disk cache with network loading and UIImage category

-The main active parts of this are TMDiskCache and TMDownload manager.
+The main active parts of this are TMDiskCache and TMDownloadManager.

+The part you'll want to use is the UIImage category which allows you to set the image to load from a URL.

 #basic usage of TMDiskCache

-The main parts you'll want to use are the UIImage category which allows you to set the image to load from a URL.

 At its simplest the UIImage category will use the "default" TMDiskCache singleton, however a better implementation is for you to alloc you own instances of TMDiskCache with their own cache sizes, e.g. if you were writing an app.net client you could do something like